ParacelFramework/Parpacks/readme.md

+# Release v1.0 Notes:
+I have decided to consolidate all Paracels into a single project related Parpack.
+The versatility will come from individual "context gardens" that will exist in a separate file.

 ### Note: This concept has last been tested April 17th on ChatGPT's 4o model.
 The model is tweaked nearly weekly, I will try to keep this page up to date.